James Gordon, MD MPA

 Quarterly meetings continue as part of a city-wide simulation consortium, held in collaboration with CIMIT and the Center for Medical Simulation.
 This year also saw completion of the HMS Clinical Skills Center, which modernized and expanded on-campus simulation resources.
 Interest Group members remained active in publishing and peer-review of the simulation-based literature.

-Into AY15, the Interest Group will continue to serve as a resource to support curricular reform.
+The Interest Group will continue to serve as a resource to support curricular reform.
 As part of that process, the group will work to complete a simulation needs analysis, with plans for design and testing of simulation-based “flipped classroom” activity.
 New faculty development programming will be formalized, including expanded teaching/support roles for Student Interest Group members.

 05/04/2016 Meeting: Agenda